 The steps identified in the table correspond to the steps shown in the flowchart.

 Further instructions are included to assist Assessment Team Members in performing their duties.
-More guidance for assessors can be found in IECEx OD 032 Assessor’s Guide.
+More guidance for assessors can be found in IECEx OD 032 Guidelines and Information for IECEx Assessments.

 Throughout the application and assessment process, communication shall be a combination of written and oral communication, where written communication shall include paper or electronic means, eg. e-mail communication shall be deemed an acceptable form of formal communication and record keeping.

-Initial Assessment, Re-Assessment and Scope Changes
+Initial Assessment, Re-Assessment and Scope Extensions

 Scope

-This Section is to be applied for the initial assessment of ExCBs and ExTLs prior to their acceptance in the IECEx Certified Equipment Scheme and re-assessment of existing accepted ExCBs and ExTLs.
+This Section is to be applied for the initial assessment of applicant ExCBs, ExTLs and ATFs prior to their acceptance in the IECEx Certified Equipment Scheme and re-assessment and scope extensions of existing accepted ExCBs, ExTLs and ATFs.

-NOTE Applications from candidate ExCBs and ExTLs are made using forms ExMC/47/Q for ExCBs and ExMC/48/Q for ExTLs, as amended available from www.iecex.com.
+IECEx Applications

+Applications from applicants shall be made using the latest version of following forms, which are available from the IECEx website, www.iecex.com:

+ExCB - ExMC/0047L/Q;

+ExTL – ExMC/0048L/Q; and/or

+ATF – ExMC/1391A/Q.

-The term “applicant body” used throughout this document shall mean the Applicant ExCB and also the Applicant ExTL either together or individually.
+The term “applicnt body” used throughout this document shall mean the Applicant ExCB, Applicant ExTL and/or Applicant ATF, either together or individually.

 This Section is also applicable for re-assessments with the following variations: